logto-io/docs/blog/2023-02-16-do-you-need-to-build-auth/index.md

 ## Make the decision

-You can see auth is not an “all or nothing” problem, since it involves multiple technical components and you or your team may have different tech expertise on these areas.
+You can see auth is not an “all or nothing” problem, since it involves multiple technical components and you or your team may have different tech expertise in these areas.
 It's important to break it down into smaller parts to gain a better understanding of the status quo.

 To make the decision, I'll ask myself the following questions: